-Tax expenditures are important levers for the ACT Government to achieve its economic and social objectives.
-For example, they may be targeted at particular groups of businesses to attract or retain their operations - such as the payroll tax free threshold provided to small businesses; community organisations, to achieve a social goal - such as exemptions provided for private schools on charges like the Fire and Emergency Services Levy; or vulnerable cohorts within the general community to support their wellbeing - such as the Pensioner General Rates Rebate.
+Tax expenditures are important levers for the ACT Government to achieve our economic and social objectives.
+For example, they may be targeted to community organisations to achieve a social goal - such as exemptions provided for private schools on charges like the Fire and Emergency Services Levy; vulnerable cohorts within the community to support their wellbeing - such as the Pensioner General Rates Rebate; or particular groups of businesses to attract or retain their operations - such as the payroll tax free threshold provided to small businesses.